A deterministic Kaczmarz algorithm for solving linear systems: Consistent linear systems

 We now turn to the general case.
 Assume that $A$ is $m\times n$.
 We first focus on the case that $A$ has full row-rank $m$.
-Then we extend our idea to general consistent linear systems.
+Then we extend our ideas to general consistent linear systems.